etiquettestartshere/scenemessage/README.md

 - I may consider adding an option to sort by scene *name* rather than id, so that chatlogs can be migrated easily from one scene to another, but because this would involve a larger proliferation of flags I am against it unless I can find a way to restrict the flags only to scenes rather than chat messages.

 ### Known Issues
 Because foundry only loads the last 100 chat messages, scenes which have fewer than a scrollbar's worth of chat messages flagged to appear in them in the last 100 cannot scroll up, and because of that they cannot load any older messages.

-Load time is strongly impacted: only use this module if you really need it.
 ___
 ###### **Technical Details**